monis001/angular-boiler-code/README.md

 *voila*

-1. *Tip*:*whenever you bower install, use `--save -dev`, e.g.: `bower install angular --save -dev ` it will save your dependencies and help in future too.*
+1. **Tip** : *whenever you bower install, use `--save -dev`, e.g.: `bower install angular --save -dev ` it will save your dependencies and help in future too.*
-2. *build or dev environment by NPM  not supported yet*.
+2. *Build or Dev environment by NPM  not supported yet*.